prakharmrsl/easypcceo.github.io/pages/budget-pcs/power-supply.md

 This 850 Watt power supply is rated 80+ Gold, meaning it's insanely power efficient, hitting 90% efficiency under moderate load.
 EVGA is widely known as one of the best PSU producers, so rest assured you're getting a great product.

-Featuring EVGA's ECO Thermal Control System, this PSU makes little-to-no noise under low noise.
+Featuring EVGA's [ECO Thermal Control System](https://www.evga.com/support/faq/afmviewfaq.aspx?faqid=59433){: target="_blank"}, this PSU makes little-to-no noise under low noise.
 Even when it's running under a moderate or heavy load, it is still quiet.

 Overall, it's a fantastic CPU for enthusiasts builds that will be drawing a lot of power.